troykyo/dssloopholes.github.io/category/digitalization/Wear and tear.md

 ## Wear and tear

-Wear and tear in the context of product usage refers to the gradual deterioration and damage that occurs to an item over time as a result of its use, consumption, and the habits of its wearer.
+Wear and tear in the context of product usage refers to the gradual deterioration and damage that occurs to an item over time as a result of its use, consumption, and the habits of its user.
 It is an inevitable consequence of regular use and reflects the impact of factors such as friction, stress, washing, and environmental conditions on the product's condition.
 The knowledge and data gathered from studying wear and tear can provide valuable insights into various aspects of the fashion industry.

 Wear and tear data provides valuable insights into product durability, user behavior, and sustainability within the fashion industry.
-By utilizing this data, companies can enhance product design, inform manufacturing processes, promote responsible consumption, and contribute to the transition towards a more sustainable and circular fashion ecosystem.
+By utilizing this data, companies can enhance product design, inform manufacturing processes, promote responsible usage, and contribute to the transition towards a more sustainable and circular fashion ecosystem.

 #### Product Durability and Quality